 Much of the floor activity of the Legislature is concerned with the second and third readings of proposals in each house.
 During second reading, lawmakers consider amendments and, by adopting or rejecting them, may improve the bill.
-While there was one substitute amendment and one simple amendment attached to AB 227, the number of amendments varies with each bill.
+While there was one substitute amendment attached to Assembly Bill 27 (AB 27), the number of amendments varies with each bill.
 Members of each house may propose further amendments and each amendment receives separate consideration.
 Some bills do not survive a second reading.
 A few are indefinitely postponed while others may be referred to various committees for further "study" and never return.